 The Ray Bradbury Challenge is based on advice Ray gave to writers.
 Part one is to read one short story, one poem, and one essay every night for 1000 nights.
-Part two is to write at least one short story every week for a year or more.
+Part two is to write a short story every week for a year or more.
 He said it's impossible to write 52 bad stories in a row.

 I hope you will follow me on this amazing journey, and perhaps join me by doing the Ray Bradbury challenge yourself.
 Let me know if you decide to embark on this and we can egg each other along!